spdx/spdx-examples/semantics/oci-image.md

 **Note:** This is not a reference to the application source code, it is a reference to the code that was used to build the image (eg its Dockerfile).

-The purl referncing the source repository should be of type [github](https://github.com/package-url/purl-spec/blob/master/PURL-TYPES.rst#github) if the code lives there.
+The purl referencing the source repository should be of type [github](https://github.com/package-url/purl-spec/blob/master/PURL-TYPES.rst#github) if the code lives there.
 Check for other suitable types if the source is not hosted in GitHub.